john-pachec0/Monitor/CBT_EDUCATIONAL_CONTENT.md

 **Body Content (311 words, ~2.5 min read):**

 ```
-Untwist is designed around the way anxiety actually works—it strikes when you're stressed, and the last thing you need is a complicated process.
+Monitor is designed around the way anxiety actually works—it strikes when you're stressed, and the last thing you need is a complicated process.
 Here's how to make this toolkit work for you.

 **1. Capture Quickly, Review Later**